-Chemists were able to further adapt and refine the emulsion polymerization process to create new uses, new products and new markets for SB latex, in products such as paper coatings, textile backcoatings, and nonwovens.
-Today, the market for styrene-butadiene latex has proliferated to many more markets such as liquid applied membranes, construction adhesives, and paper and paperboard coatings for the food packaging industry.
+Over time, chemists were able to further adapt and refine the emulsion polymerization process to create new uses, new products and branch out into new markets for SB latex, in products such as paper coatings, textile back coatings, and nonwovens.

-Styrene-butadiene latex has many uses.
-Formulations including SB latex are used as a coating in paper products such as magazines, flyers, catalogues, and paperboard products to achieve high gloss, good printability, and resistance to oil and water.
-SB Latex enhances a pigment’s binding power, it makes the paper smoother, stiffer, and brighter and it is more water resistant.
-As an added bonus, SB latex is also much less expensive than alternative coatings.
+SB latex formulations are commonly used as a coating in paper products, such as magazines, flyers and catalogs, to achieve high gloss, good printability, and resistance to oil and water.
+SB latex enhances a pigment’s binding power and, in turn, makes paper smoother, stiffer, brighter and more water resistant.
+As an added bonus, SB latex is much less expensive than alternative coatings.

-You’ll also find SB latex as the back coating of textiles like tufted carpets.
-The backcoating provides water resistance and holds the tufts in place, which improves stability and reduces fraying at the edge.
-SB latex also has high pigment binding capability and strength, making it the polymer of choice for adhesives in certain industries like flooring.
+SB latex is a popular choice for adhesives in certain industries like flooring.
+For example, the polymer is found as the back coating of textiles like tufted carpets.
+The back coating provides water resistance and holds the tufts in place, which improves stability and reduces fraying at the edge.

 These are just some of the uses of styrene-butadiene latex.
 In reality, it provides infinite possibilities, as evidenced by its utility for running tracks, textile coatings, pressure sensitive adhesives, and nonwoven fabrics.
 Styrene butadiene polymer emulsions are also a key component in liquid-applied membranes, construction adhesives, and low MVTR barrier coatings for food packaging.